 Migraine is caused by abnormal brain activity that affects nerve signals, chemicals and blood vessels in and around the brain.
-Changes in the brain's sensitivity and processing of pain and sensation cause migraine symptoms.
+Changes in the brain's sensitivity to and processing of pain and sensation cause migraine symptoms.
 The trigeminal nerves and brainstem are areas of the brain that are affected.

-Migraine is often inherited through families.
+Migraine is a genetic condition often inherited through families.